{

 "unknowns": [

-"The long-term impact of AI regulation on innovation and economic growth"
+"The long-term impact of climate change on agricultural yields.",

 ],